-#10: Flavoured Finishing Salts
+#10: Flavored Finishing Salts

 These salts sound yummy, I'm tempted to walk away from the computer and whip some up right away.
-These fantastic hostess gifts come in several flavours, including Sriracha, Pinto Noir, Mustard, and Celery, but you can also go rogue and come up with your own.
+These fantastic hostess gifts come in several flavors, including Sriracha, Pinto Noir, Mustard, and Celery, but you can also go rogue and come up with your own.

 #12: Gingerbread Houses

 Nikki at Tikkido is a gingerbread master; she even has an ebook on making gingerbread.
 She makes over 100 houses a year to give away as gifts.
 I've never made a gingerbread house from scratch before, but with her detailed gingerbread house tutorial, I think I could attempt one.

 This one had me at "no bake."
 (Are you starting to get the impression that I can be a little lazy?)
 When it comes to DIY Christmas gifts, speed and simplicity are the key to making a nice idea into a practical reality.
 This chewy no bake granola bar recipe is a great fit!